5e3/CompoundFs/README.md

 be moved or send around as it exists as a single OS file.

 ### Transactional Write-Operations
-Write-operations either succeed entirely or appear as if they never happend at all.
+Write-operations either succeed entirely or appear as if they never have happend at all.
 Application crashes, power-failures or file-system exceptions can not cripple existing file-data as file meta data is only manipulated by successfull transactions.
 Incomplete transactions are ignored and eventually rolled back.